I cut through the noise of your previous thinking and explain your product, online, in the simplest possible terms.

 By knowing which questions to ask.

-Drawing on my experience at a food tech pre-seed, I use a 3-step discovery process.
+Drawing on my experience writing for over 20 founders and CEOs, I use a 3-step discovery process.

 1. An initial phone call – I’ll listen while you talk about your startup.
 Why did you found it?
 Where do you want it to go?